 Take extra precautions when approaching junctions as drivers may find it difficult to see you, and always stop and look at road crossings.

 #3 Tell someone where and when you’re going

 This is good advice for any run, even in the daytime, as it’s always sensible to tell a family member or friend where and when you’ll be running.

 For that added peace of mind, take your mobile phone in case you get lost or injure yourself.

-Don’t get me wrong, I love an impromptu adventure as much as the next person, but there’s a time and a place for this, especially at night.
+Whilst an impromptu adventure is exciting, there’s a time and a place for this, especially at night.

 Check that it doesn’t have any major obstacles that may be hard to see in the dark.
 Stick to roads and paved routes where possible.

-Pot holes can be nasty things to avoid when you’re running in the dark.
+Pot holes can be nasty things to avoid when you’re running at night.

 It’s crazy how hard it is to see the path in front of you when you run in the dark.